Top Middle Tennessee Stories of the Week: November 7, 2022 - NewsBreak

 Detectives assigned to the MNPD’s Internet Crimes Against Children (ICAC) Unit charged Dylan Colby Bowers, 32, with two counts of especially aggravated sexual exploitation of a six-year-old boy after investigating a cyber tip reported by Google that Bowers’ account contained sexual images of the child.
 Read more.

-The post Top Middle Tennessee Stories of the Week: November 7, 2022 appeared first on Wilson County Source .
+The post Top Middle Tennessee Stories of the Week: November 7, 2022 appeared first on Cheatham County Source .

 Comments / 0